drewxs/coversy/client/README.md

 ### Configuration

-Include the client .env file in the src directory.
+Include client .env in root ('/client).
+Do not modify .env.test file.

 ### Development